fardeen9983/Ultimate-Dux/Languages/Go/Basics/Readme.md

     ```
 * Can be stored in data structures like slice, array, struct

+### Function Environment
+* A Function environment is the set of all names that are valid inside a function
+* Names are defined locally in the function
+* As per lexical scoping, the environment includes names defined in the block where the function is defined
+* **Closure** The term used to describe a function and it's environment collectively
+* When functions are passed/returned their environments are passed with them

 ### Anonymous functions
 Such functions do not have a name.
 Mostly are used for one time functions which are generally passed to function as argument
 ```go